fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.3.0/Set-AzureRmDnsZone.md

 This cmdlet returns a DnsZone object that represents the updated DNS zone with a new Etag.

 ## NOTES
+You can use the *Confirm* parameter to control whether this cmdlet prompts you for confirmation.
+By default, the cmdlet prompts you for confirmation if the $ConfirmPreference Windows PowerShell variable has a value of Medium or lower.

+If you specify *Confirm* or *Confirm:$True*, this cmdlet prompts you for confirmation before it runs.
+If you specify *Confirm:$False*, the cmdlet does not prompt you for confirmation.

 ## RELATED LINKS